M-Bethea/Configure-ad/README.md

 <img src="https://github.com/M-Bethea/Configure-ad/assets/139162550/afd3b375-aed3-4217-9f78-839ed9282b79" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 B. Set Domain Controller’s NIC Private IP address to be static <br>
 i.
 Go back to the home page -> Got your Network Interface -> IP Configurations -> ipconfig -> Static -> Save.
 Keep everything as is, except the allocation
 <p>
 <img src="https://github.com/M-Bethea/Configure-ad/assets/139162550/7c853e21-6281-4636-a368-a365fc9691a3" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 C .
 Create the Client VM (Windows Pro 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created for DC-1 <br>
 i.
-Make sure both VMs are in the same Vnet (you can check with Network Watcher), use the same same number of vm's (two in this case) and region,  create your username and passeord and checkmark the licensing box <br>
+Make sure both VMs are in the same Vnet (you can check with Network Watcher), use the same same number of vm's (two in this case) and region,  create your username and password and checkmark the licensing box. <br>
 </p>
 <p>
 <img src="https://github.com/M-Bethea/Configure-ad/assets/139162550/daad9b29-125d-4c2b-85b9-b8331a62a3d6" height="80%" width="80%" alt="Disk Sanitization Steps"/>